 The legalization trend has opened the door for cannabis tourism.
 If you’ve never imbibed but always been curious, or have a hankering for a freshman-year throwback, there’s never been a better time to plan a totally legit, sky-high getaway.
 Here are some practical pointers for getting the most out of your trip.

 You Don’t Have to Be a Local—But You Do Need ID

-Your money’s good regardless of where you’re from, although some states subtly discriminate against out-of-staters.
-In Colorado, for instance, locals can buy cannabis at a recreational dispensary an ounce at a time, but the state limits outsiders to a quarter of that—though you’re free to shop multiple dispensaries ‘til you hit the one ounce-possession limit.
-You have to be 21 to buy or even enter a recreational dispensary, and you need to be prepared to show ID.
+Your money’s good regardless of where you’re from, although in the past some states subtly discriminated against out-of-staters.
+In Colorado, for instance, locals could buy cannabis at a recreational dispensary an ounce at a time, but the state limited outsiders to a quarter of that.
+Now, however, out-of-staters and locals alike are subject to the same limits.
+Make sure you know the rules in the state you’re visiting before partaking.
+Also, remember you have to be 21 to buy or even enter a recreational dispensary, and you need to be prepared to show ID.
 It’s just like going to a bar.

 Do It By the Book

-In a sign of just how mainstream recreational cannabis is becoming, the most recent editions of Moon Denver, Boulder and Colorado Springs and Fodor’s Colorado both contain substantial sections on cannabis tourism.
+In a sign of just how mainstream recreational cannabis is becoming, Moon Travel Guides and Fodor’s Travel, creators of trusted travel guides for decades, now feature substantial sections on cannabis tourism on their respective websites and in print.
 Stay tuned for similar updates elsewhere.